jessc0202/AIPI-590---XAI-Final-Project-/README.md

 ### 3. The Data Trade-Off (Real vs. Synthetic)
 Training on real mental health posts (like Reddit data) is high-performance but ethically risky due to privacy concerns.
-* **My Experiment:** I initially attempted to train purely on **Synthetic Data** (also included in the repo called 'synthetic_mental_health_dataset.csv') to maximize privacy.
+* **My Experiment:** I initially attempted to train purely on **Synthetic Data** (also included in the repo called `synthetic_mental_health_dataset.csv`) to maximize privacy.
 However, I found that synthetic data lacked the linguistic diversity needed for a robust chatbot.
 Hence, it will always give false predictions.
 * **The Solution:** The final deployed model uses the **GoEmotions dataset** (Google Research) as a high-quality, open-source benchmark, while the synthetic dataset is preserved in the repo to demonstrate the "privacy-first" approach we attempted.
 ---